Skip to content

 Alabama Biodiversity

-Step into the Kaul Wildflower Garden and discover the incredible variety of plants and animals that call Alabama home.
+Explore the Kaul Wildflower Garden and discover the incredible variety of flowers and pollinators that call Alabama home.
 Students will learn what makes a plant native, explore the meaning of habitat, and see how biodiversity helps ecosystems stay healthy and strong.
 Together, we’ll think about how our choices impact the environment and what it means to be good stewards of the natural world.
-The experience includes time in our bird sanctuary, where students can observe wildlife in action.
 This field trip blends science learning with real-world discovery, helping students connect deeply with Alabama’s natural resources.

 Alabama Woodlands